timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 24-NATIONAL CEMETERIES AND MEMORIALS/CHAPTER 24-NATIONAL CEMETERIES AND MEMORIALS.md

 ### §2402.
 Persons eligible for interment in national cemeteries
 * (a) Under such regulations as the Secretary may prescribe and subject to the provisions of section 6105 of this title, the remains of the following persons may be buried in any open national cemetery under the control of the National Cemetery Administration:

-  * (1) Any veteran (which for the purposes of this chapter includes a person who died in the active military, naval, or air service).
+  * (1) Any veteran (which for the purposes of this chapter includes a person who died in the active military, naval, air, or space service).

   * (2) Any member of a Reserve component of the Armed Forces, and any member of the Army National Guard or the Air National Guard, whose death occurs under honorable conditions while such member is hospitalized or undergoing treatment, at the expense of the United States, for injury or disease contracted or incurred under honorable conditions while such member is performing active duty for training, inactive duty training, or undergoing that hospitalization or treatment at the expense of the United States.